sli/swapper/README.md

 # Swapper

-A simple list-sapper for Elm.
+A simple list-swapper for Elm.

 # Features